-Atola TaskForce provides a complete feature set for has a forensically sound evidence acquisition process.
+Atola TaskForce provides a complete feature set for a forensically sound evidence acquisition process.
 Based on our own decade-long experience of working with data storage devices as well as the experience of our clients in digital forensics market we strongly recommend this workflow:

 TaskForce is equipped with a fully-automated diagnostics module, which diagnoses all drive systems: printed circuit board (PCB), spindle motor, head stack, firmware, and file systems.
-Diagnostics will work properly even if the drive has burnt parts or damaged head stack – the routine makes use of the current monitor that is embedded into DiskSense unit.
+Diagnostics will work properly even if the drive has burnt parts or damaged head stack – the routine makes use of the current monitor that is embedded into TaskForce unit.

 To ensure efficient imaging of both good and damaged drives, TaskForce is equipped with a sophisticated and powerful imaging module that creates a bit-to-bit copy of the evidence.
 Based on the diagnostics report, image drives with default settings or adjust them, should the media be damaged and require special treatment.